PFAS have been getting a lot of press lately, none of it good.

 If you’re absolutely smitten with nonstick cookware, buy pans made in the U.S. and avoid anything produced in countries with laxer standards.
 Also remember to not put them in the dishwasher — the heat can ruin the surface.

 According to Toxic-Free Future, a group that advocates for safer products, almost every brand of microwave popcorn bag tested by the Center for Environmental Health contained PFAS.
 If you’ve got the mid-movie munchies, try opting for a different crunchy snack.
 Or pop over to the stove and cook up some old-fashioned popcorn — it’s healthy and fun to make!

 The good news for pepperoni lovers: Toxic-Free Future found that most pizza boxes were not treated with PFAS.
 Odds are high that your favorite pizza joint packs their pies in PFAS-free cardboard, but it doesn’t hurt to ask.
 The same goes for any take-out container with a smooth coating.

 Floss brands that emphasize smooth usage or “glideability” may leave behind more than just plaque.
 According to a PFAS study published in the Journal of Exposure Science and Environmental Epidemiology, several of these brands were found to contain fluorine — indicating the presence of potentially harmful PFAS.
 In the report, flossing with Oral-B Glide was associated with nearly 25% higher levels of a PFAS known as polytetrafluoroethylene.

 Don’t want to mix teeth and toxins?
-Happily, there’s a smarter, smile-worthy solution: Pick a floss that’s free of PFAS.
-We at Cocofloss happen to know of great one ….
+Happily, there’s a smarter, smile-worthy solution: Pick a dental floss without PFAS.
+We at Cocofloss happen to know of a great one ….